sendwithus/sendwithus_php/README.md

 	$data               // array, (optional) email data being added to drip campaign
 	$args               // array, (optional) additional options being sent with email (tags, cc's, etc) );

+// Args options
+'email_data'  // array of variables to merge into the template.
+'sender'      // array ("address", "name", "reply_to") of sender.
+'cc'          // array of ("address", "name") for carbon copy.
+'bcc'         // array of ("address", "name") for blind carbon copy.
+'tags'        // array of strings to tag email send with.
+'esp_account' // string of ESP ID to manually select ESP
 ```

 Example